wlonk/arcadia/arcadia.md

   * How is this risky?
 (Or, perhaps, how is this uncertain?)
 (In some ways, like MC hard moves.)

+The GM must keep their eyes open for moments to say "that won't be so easy, because..." and then name a risk.
+The reason should inform the risk.
+Perhaps it will damage a relationship, strengthen an undesirable one, cause a misunderstanding, hurt feelings, or leave your own inner resources tapped.

+Things that likely generate these difficulties: NPCs, feelings, promises.

 GMing notes:

 Make the NPCs real: